brian-ogilvie/accessibility-article/README.md

 }
 ```

 Go ahead and test it out in the browser.
 No mouse allowed!
 Works perfectly!
-Buttons, right out of the box, give us keyboard fucus and can be triggered by the `Enter` or `space` key.
+Buttons, right out of the box, give us keyboard focus and can be triggered by the `Enter` or `space` key.
 There is no reason that we, as developers, should waste our time reinventing this behavior.
 If you take nothing else away from this article, remember this: **If it seems hard to provide accessibility for your site interactions, there's a good chance you're doing it wrong.**

 One more thing we could do here--because the button doesn't actually contain any text--is to add an `aria-label` so that screen readers can tell users what this button will do: